danse-inelastic/pyre/docs/pyreLibraries.rst

      </folder>
     </folder>

-    You need to create classes Folder and File to represent folders and files.
+you need to create classes Folder and File to represent folders and files.
 But you also need xml node classes Folder and File.

+..
 This could be confusing and difficult to explain (at least to me).

-.. testsnippet
+Here is the class diagram:

+.. inheritance-diagram:: pyre.xml.Node pyre.xml.Parser pyre.xml.Document pyre.xml.DTDBuilder
+   :parts: 1

 .. _pyre-services: